The Revolution is Televised

 This Monday Questia Group focuses on the topic of television.
 In 2016, a year that advanced the era of Donald Trump and Brexit, post-truth became more than a simple adjective, but a reality.
 Defined by the Oxford Dictionary as relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief, post-truth is closely connected to media channels like television, radio and internet websites (see social media and its filtered bubbles).
 This week’s research is focused on television: the picture above highlights an estimated quarter of a million of protesters in Bucharest this Sunday captured by almost all news stations in Romania.

-Our research was made through an online survey on our platform www.questia.ro covering 1,239 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 1,239 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 31st of January and 3rd of February 2017.
 Our findings are presented below.

 In an average week, 23.9% of Romanians spend more than 10 hours watching TV, 32.9% spend between three to five hours, while 24.4% spend between 5 to 9 hours watching TV.
 Only 12.9% spend between one or two hours in front of the TV, while 5.9% less than an hour.
 Thus, the majority spends between 5 to more than 10 hours per in front of the TV, an average of one to two hours per day.